This is part two of a post that originated on LinkedIn in October of 2015. The title of the post was

 “I can’t imagine that any “professional” protection agent would ask that question.
 It is undeniably, yes!”

 “If asked that question, I would have the same reaction as you, “wow.”
 Followed closely by, “really?”
 Security driving is inextricably linked to the protective envelope”.

 “Forget attacks; advanced driving skills are essential for safe traveling by road.
 Road accidents remain a serious threat for EP.”

 “The question is asked from a position of ignorance and stupidity from those who have failed to grasp the basics of EP.”

 “I think that most protectors just don’t know what they don’t know if they have never received “valid” driving instruction.”

 “And it’s not just about driving skills, but the ability to read the situation and adapt.
-I suspect it may not be emphasized in EP schools, or a desired posting, because it’s not considered the sexy part of EP work.
+I suspect it may not be emphasized in EP schools, or a desired posting because it’s not considered the sexy part of EP work.
 Or maybe there’s a perception that anyone who has a driver’s license can do it, so, what’s the big deal?
-More emphasis is placed on weapons proficiency, even though we emphasize that use of a weapon is a last resort.”
+More emphasis is placed on weapons proficiency, even though we emphasize that the use of a weapon is a last resort.”

 “Why there isn’t more emphasis in training?
 One can only speculate.
-I’m willing to bet that vehicle operations training is simply deemed too expensive; difficult to quantify a return on investment; and that it’s a perishable skill (hence requiring more training and money in the future).”
+I’m willing to bet that vehicle operations training is simply deemed too expensive, difficult to quantify a return on investment, and that it’s a perishable skill (hence requiring more training and money in the future).”